vaidashi/career-development-curriculum/optional_sessions/organization.md

 Reflect on these questions:

-*
+* What systems are you already using?
+On a scale of 1-5, how effective have they been for you at Turing?
+* What is one area that you could improve on?
+Look back at your self-assessment from the beginning of this session.
+* What steps will you take to improve in this area?
+* When do you want to implement these changes?
 * How will you know that you've made progress in this area?
-Is there anyone you will check in with to hold you accountable?
+* Is there anyone you will check in with to hold you accountable?

 ### Closing
 2-3 students share out their action steps